 The context is named userProfile, and is accessible at \${contexts.userProfile}.
 The context has the following properties:

-"username": java.lang.String□
+"username": string

 User-friendly version of the username.
 This field is always fetched.
 If the underlying data store doesn't include username, this field is null.

 Example of use: \${contexts.userProfile.username}